jurobodik/Causal_CPCM/README.md

 ### Output
 In the bivariate case, the output is in the following format:

-- p-value 1-->2                       0.909445
-- p-value 2-->1                       0.000015
-- Score-based graph estimate           1 --> 2
-- Testing estimate                     1 --> 2
-- Families used              Gaussian;Gaussian

-- p-value 1-->2  represents the p-value of the independence test between X1 and hat{epsilon_2}
+- p-value 1-->2                       0.909445     (represents the p-value of the independence test between X1 and hat{epsilon_2})
-- p-value 2-->1  represents the p-value of the independence test between X2 and hat{epsilon_1}
+- p-value 2-->1                       0.000015     (represents the p-value of the independence test between X2 and hat{epsilon_1})
-- Score-based graph estimate represents the final estimate of the graph
+- Score-based graph estimate           1 --> 2     (Score-based graph estimate represents the final estimate of the graph)
-- Testing estimate represents the final estimate of the graph using Algorithm 1.
-Note that five different options can happen:  1) $X_1\indep X_2$, 2) $X_1\to X_2$, 3) $X_2\to X_1$, 4) ``unidentifiable setup'' (both directions appear to be plausible) and 5) ``Assumptions not fulfilled'' (neither direction appear to be plausible).
+- Testing estimate                     1 --> 2     (Testing estimate represents the final estimate of the graph using Algorithm 1.
+Note that five different outputs are possible.
-- Families used: first is the family used for X1 and the second is the family used for X2 (that is, family with the same support).
+- Families used              Gaussian;Gaussian     (first is the family used for X1 and the second is the family used for X2 (that is, family with the same support).

 ## Example